plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 - Assigning Associés to the Cercle’s Rôles, monitoring the fit, and re-assigning Rôles to other Associés to optimize fit
 - Judging the relative value of Cercle efforts on request to resolve priority conflicts across Rôles

-_The Cercle Lead also holds all Redevabilités on the Cercle to the extent they are not covered by the Cercle's Rôles or processes._
+_The Premier Lien also holds all Redevabilités on the Cercle to the extent they are not covered by the Cercle's Rôles or processes._

 ## Cercle Rep